mizanxali/uno-online/README.md

 ## ❓ About the Game

-This two-player online version of the game was built with React, Socket.IO, Express and Node.js.
+This two-player online version of the game was built with [React](https://reactjs.org/), [Socket.IO](https://socket.io/), [Express](https://expressjs.com/) and [Node](https://nodejs.org/en/).
 It currently supports two-players in each game.
 It also has text chat functionality to communicate with your opponent!

 ## 🧐 How to Play?